jetk/playbook/your-own-itch.md

 ## Why

-You are extremely capabale of spotting problems.
+You are extremely capable of spotting problems.
 You just need discipline to stay focused on the problem instead of falling in love with the solution.

 ## Specific Tactics